 Some standouts among heavily traded stocks today include:

 Stay tuned for Thursday.
-Automakers will be reporting July sales throughout the day.
-We have also noted the following events on the schedule (all times Eastern):
+St. Louis Fed President James Bullard is giving a speech.
+We have noted the following events on the schedule (all times Eastern):

 - 8:30 a.m. - New claims for unemployment benefits